-We have looked to implement evolving market best practice for annual impact reporting, based on guidelines set out in the June 2019 publication Working Towards a Harmonized Framework for Impact Reporting for Social Bonds, along with input from investors, assurance providers and guidance from other sources including the International Capital Market Association (ICMA)'s Social Bond Guidance and Green Bond Principles (GBP) 2016.
-We continue to work with stakeholders and, include where appropriate, updates to guidelines and principles to improve the level of detail and disclosure of impact reporting we provide over time.
+We have looked to implement evolving market best practice for annual impact reporting, based on guidelines set out in the June 2020 publication Working Towards a Harmonized Framework for Impact Reporting for Social Bonds, along with input from investors, assurance providers and guidance from other sources including the International Capital Market Association (ICMA)'s Social Bond Guidance and Green Bond Principles (GBP) 2016.
+We continue to work with stakeholders to improve our disclosure of impact reporting over time.

-1.2 Why is NAB issuing social bonds?
+1.2 Why is NAB issuing Social Bonds?